 She uncovers that the girl was trafficked for sex, taken across borders without an identity until she cares to find out.
 These women hide voraciousness under an everyday demeanor, generously helping others while remaining in steadfast control of their lives.
 We see them cry and fight, but these seem emotions relevant to everyone else surrounding them, the only difference being the film has decided to focus on them.

 It is these kinds of women in film, who feel real and unencumbered by their gender, that I wish I saw more often.
 It is only when you finish one of the Dardenne’s films, that you realise you have sat through ninety minutes with a female protagonist whose gender is rarely, if ever, important to other characters or the film's plot, which is still so uncommon to see.

 While dealing with women in such a thoroughly modern, un-showy way, the brothers also embed social and political problems within their stories.
-In the short run times, their films manage to fit themes, not limited but extending to, European borders, race, low income and public housing, without being patronising or self-aggrandising of their power to do so.
+In the short run times, their films manage to fit themes, not limited but extending to, European borders, race, low income and public housing, without being self-aggrandising of their power to do so.

 I hope that films such as this reach a wider audience.
 Arthouse can’t keep confining work that could say something relevant from a wider populace.
 As it currently stands, it is frustrating to see cinema like this is not released more often, even though it is cheap to make yet rich in sentiment.
 The Dardenne brothers themselves say they do not aim to be beacons of social change through their films: "There are no political or sociological connotations, just love”.
 This is how I hope future filmmakers of this ilk treat their subjects; with a kindness and compassion that affects viewers and provokes a desire for change.